jackysp/blog/content/posts/golang-panic.md

-Here is the translation of the given text into English:

 ---
 title: "How Immediate is Golang's Panic"
 date: 2018-07-26T14:24:00+08:00
 draft: false
 ---

 Let's first look at the following code snippet: